dataiku/dss-plugin-nlp-sentiment-analysis/README.md

 - A. Joulin, E. Grave, P. Bojanowski, T. Mikolov, [*Bag of Tricks for Efficient Text Classification*](https://arxiv.org/abs/1607.01759)

 - A. Joulin, E. Grave, P. Bojanowski, M. Douze, H. Jégou, T. Mikolov, [*FastText.zip: Compressing text classification models*](https://arxiv.org/abs/1612.03651)

-This plugin uses the text classification library [fastText](https://fasttext.cc/).
-If you are interested in learning more about how fastText can be used for text classification, you can refer to [the following tutorial](fasttext_tutorial/fastText.ipynb).

-### Licenses
-The English model bundled with this plugin comes from fastText, which is is [*BSD-licensed*](https://github.com/facebookresearch/fastText/blob/master/LICENSE).